 - Every branch you remove can be used for a new plant.
 Let the end dry for a day and simply put into soil and watch for new growth.

-- Since it is a vigorous growing plant, it may need more replanting than other succulents.
+- Since it is a vigorously growing plant, it will need more replanting than other succulents.

 What to Beware of When Trimming Succulent Fire Sticks

 New branches are tender and can easily be removed by breaking them off by hand.
-Soon after, you will notice the white sap.
-Be cautious because the sap can irritate both eyes and skin.
+Be cautious because the sap running from the branches can irritate eyes and skin.

-One cool day of garden work started down slope and tending migrated without much effort to the branch-bound fire stick.
+A cool day in the garden seemed like a good time to thin branches.
 I know the white sappy stuff is toxic but have worked on the plant before without any problems.
 I did not have long sleeves or gloves on.